 This is a fascinating memoir from a person who has great insight into her life.
 It can be a frustrating and sad read with her many misdiagnoses and the indifference of most the the medical community.
 However Mantel never gave up and continued to find the courage to pursue a successful literary career (lucky for us) and those suffering for chronic illness can take comfort from her fellow-feeling and her warning to speak up and advocate on their own behalf.

 While I was reading this book, I was immediately reminded of the New Zealand author Janet Frame (M).
 Frame had a troubled young adulthood and was admitted repeatedly to a psychiatric facility over a 10 year period.
 During this time she was also writing and successfully published a book of short stories.
 While a patient at the facility her book was awarded a prestigious literary prize causing her psychiatrist to rethink his decision and cancel her scheduled lobotomy.
-In 2007, three years after her death, she published Towards Another Summer (M), a work of fiction she considered to be too personal to publish during her lifetime.
+Posthumously in 2012 Between My Father and the King presents a collection of short stories by the New Zealand author dealing with themes of memory, family, and loss.